 That’s not a problem!
 Many of our volunteers come just one day per month.
 If a group from an office or church sign up, they often rotate the delivery, so it may turn out that you only deliver a few times a year.
 The pick-up and delivery process take approximately 60 to 90 minutes and occurs between 10:30 a.m. and 12:00 p.m.

 We deliver meals throughout Wake County, including the following towns: Cary, Apex, Garner, Holly Springs, Fuquay-Varina, Raleigh, Zebulon, Rolesville, Wake Forest, Morrisville, Wendell, and Knightdale.

-Meals on Wheels does not deliver meals on the following days: New Year’s Day, Martin Luther King Holiday, Good Friday, Memorial Day, 4th of July Holiday, Labor Day, Veteran’s Day, Thanksgiving and the day after, Christmas Eve, Christmas Day, and the day after Christmas.
+Meals on Wheels does not deliver meals on the following days: New Year’s Day, Martin Luther King Holiday, Good Friday, Memorial Day, Juneteenth, 4th of July, Labor Day, Veteran’s Day, Thanksgiving and the day after, Christmas Eve, Christmas Day, and the day after Christmas.